Noussaiba-Zaoui/Noussaiba-Zaoui/README.md

 ---

+👋 About Me

 ### 👩‍💻 About Me
-- 🔭 **I am currently a final-year software engineering student at ENSAO.**
+- 🔭 **Currently working as a Software Engineer at CDG Capital.**
-- 🌱 **I enjoy creating scalable web applications using cutting-edge technologies.**
-- 🚀 **I’m actively seeking a 4–6 month end-of-study internship in software engineering.**
+🌱  **I completed a 6-month internship as a Salesforce Consultant at Deloitte, where I developed customized solutions and streamlined business processes using Sales Cloud and CPQ**
+- 🚀 **Always eager to explore new technologies, from microservices and containerization to Salesforce integrations and automation.**
 - 💬 **I love sharing knowledge and collaborating with others!
 Feel free to connect.**

 ---
 ### 🛠️ Technical Skills
 **Frontend:**
 `JavaScript`, `HTML`, `CSS`, `Angular`, `ReactJS`